 - Victim service/social service providers (including housing/shelter)

 - Victim advocates

 - Legal service providers

 - Courts and prosecutors (including probation, etc.)

 - Law enforcement (federal, state, tribal, and task forces)

 - Medical professionals/healthcare providers (including vision and dental)

 - Mental health providers

 - Substance abuse treatment providers

 - Educators/Youth service providers

 - Community-based organizations (including faith-based)

 - Community members

 - Government officials

 - Embassies or consulates

 - Businesses (including financial institutions, civic/business community, and trade/professional affiliations)

 - Media outlets

 - Immigrant/Ethnic service providers

 - Labor rights/union organizations

 - Researchers or academics

 - Other

-- If Other, explain
+- If Other, describe

-36. Training courses or curricula developed or revised by your agency or organization.
+31. Training courses or curricula developed or revised by your agency or organization.

-36A.
-Total number training courses or curricula developed or revised during the reporting period.
+31A.
+Total number of training courses or curricula developed or revised during the reporting period.

 Instruction: Report the total number of training courses or curricula that were developed or revised during the reporting period.
 Only report developments or revisions that are fully completed.
-Do not include courses or curricula that are still being developed or revised.

-36B.
-Of the training courses or curricula developed or revised, were any grant-funded, in part or in full?
+31B.
+Of training courses or curricula developed or revised, were any grant-funded, in part or in full?

-Yes or No (If No, skip the reminder of this section)
+Yes or No (If No, skip the remainder of this section)

-36C.
+31C.
 Of those that were grant-funded, number and type of training courses or curricula were developed or revised?

-Instruction: Report the number of training documents developed or revised per category.
+Instruction: Report the number of training documents developed or revised per type of training.
 If you report "Other," include a description.

 - Professional development training

 - Sex and labor trafficking training

 - Sex trafficking training

 - Labor trafficking training

 - Other

-- If Other, explain
+- If Other, describe

-36D.
+31D.
 Describe the developed or revised training courses or curricula.